 Advantage of Comparison Site Travel Insurance: Lower Prices

-One of the biggest and most obvious advantages to buying holiday cover from a comparison site like Compare Cover is that you're more likely to get access to plans with lower price points.
+One of the biggest and most obvious advantages to buying holiday cover via travel insurance comparison is that you're more likely to get access to plans with lower price points.
 The average price of travel cover from a comparison site can be 40 to 50% lower than plans bought direct from an insurer.

 However, companies are able to offer lower prices on comparison sites because these policies typically have lower coverage limits or fewer features.

 Another advantage to using a comparison site, besides often finding the cheapest of an insurer's plans there, is that you can view quotes for dozens of policies in one place, without needing to visit individual insurer's websites.
 This can potentially save you hours of work.
 As many people buy travel insurance just before they travel when they're short on time, comparison sites are at a distinct advantage here.
 (FYI the best time to buy travel insurance immediately after you've booked a trip, so that you can be protected by the trip cancellation features.)

 Advantage of Buying Direct: Higher Cover Limits and Lower Excess

 While travel cover bought direct from an insurance provider tends to cost more on average, these plans tend to offer higher levels of cover.
 This may not as relevant when it comes to Emergency Medical cover (e.g., realistically, it won't matter if your travel insurance offers £12.5 million or £15 million of Emergency Medical), but for more commonly-claimed categories such as Cancellation and Baggage, the extra £400 of Baggage and £1,200 of Cancellation may make a difference to you.
 For example.